Elvis Presley: 1935–1953: Early years

 Elvis Aaron Presley was born on January 8, 1935, in Tupelo, Mississippi, to Gladys Love and Vernon Presley.
 Elvis' twin Jesse Garon was stillborn 35 minutes earlier.
 Presley became close to both parents, especially his mother.
 The family attended an Assembly of God church, where he found his initial musical inspiration.
 Vernon moved from one odd job to the next, and the family often relied on neighbors and government food assistance.
 In 1938, they lost their home after Vernon was found guilty of altering a check and was jailed for eight months.

 In September 1941, Presley entered first grade at East Tupelo Consolidated, where his teachers regarded him as "average".
 His first public performance was a singing contest at the Mississippi–Alabama Fair and Dairy Show on October 3, 1945, when he was 10; he sang "Old Shep" and recalled placing fifth.
 A few months later, Presley received his first guitar for his birthday; he received guitar lessons from two uncles and a pastor at the family's church.
 Presley recalled, "I took the guitar, and I watched people, and I learned to play a little bit.
 But I would never sing in public.
 I was very shy about it."

 In September 1946, Presley entered a new school, Milam, for sixth grade.
 The following year, he began singing and playing his guitar at school.
 He was often teased as a "trashy" kid who played hillbilly music.
 Presley was a devotee of Mississippi Slim's radio show.
 He was described as "crazy about music" by Slim's younger brother, one of Presley's classmates.
 Slim showed Presley chord techniques.
 When his protégé was 12, Slim scheduled him for two on-air performances.
 Presley was overcome by stage fright the first time but performed the following week.

 In November 1948, the family moved to Memphis, Tennessee.
 Enrolled at L. C. Humes High School, Presley received a grade of C in music in eighth grade.
-When his music teacher said he had no aptitude for singing, he brought in his guitar and sang a recent hit, "Keep Them Cold Icy Fingers Off Me".
+When his music teacher said he had no aptitude for singing, he brought in his guitar and sang "Keep Them Cold Icy Fingers Off Me".
 He was usually too shy to perform openly and was occasionally bullied by classmates for being a "mama's boy".
 In 1950, Presley began practicing guitar under the tutelage of Lee Denson, a neighbor.
 They and three other boys, including two future rockabilly pioneers, brothers Dorsey and Johnny Burnette—formed a loose musical collective.